 Recently, there’s been a lot of talk about the difficulties regarding global royalty collection in a digital age, where songwriters, publishers and even the collection societies themselves are struggling to follow exactly where music is played.
 The Global Repertoire Database didn’t work out (again), which means we’re unlikely to see any form of global collection society any time soon.
 However, as the internet continues to become even more instrumental in everyday life, it is crucial that songwriters are aware of what their copyrights are and what they are able to do with them.
 Copyright and intellectual property are likely to become more valuable than ever, so it important that songwriters know how and where they can make money.

-2. You have to right to make money from your work.
 Copyright gives you the ability to permit or prohibit the use of your work for economic benefit.
 In other words, you’re meant to make money from it!
-You can earn money from your copyrights through a number of different avenues, including: performance rights, which earns you money through public broadcast and performance; mechanical rights, which can earn you income through the sale of musical product; synchronisation rights give can earn you a fee for granting permission for your work to be used alongside a moving visual image; and print rights, which can earn you money through printed lyrics or music.
+You can earn money from your copyrights through a number of different avenues, including performance rights, which earns you money through public broadcast and performance; mechanical rights, which can earn you income through the sale of a musical product; synchronisation rights give can earn you a fee for granting permission for your work to be used alongside a moving visual image; and print rights, which can earn you money through printed lyrics or music.
 Print rights are most important for classical composers, but can also make pop writers money if they decide to print lyric books.

-4. You can assign or license your music.
 It isn’t always a requirement for you to completely hand over the ownership of your copyright to a publisher.
 An assignment is a complete transfer of ownership, but when you sign this type of publishing contract, you transfer that ownership based on the negotiated terms which are there to benefit you.
-A license means that you still own your copyrights, but the publisher has the ability to use your copyrights for a defined period of time, in defined territories for a desired remuneration (monetary return for a provided work or service).
+A license means that you still own your copyrights, but the publisher has the ability to use your copyrights for a defined period of time, in defined territories for the desired remuneration (monetary return for a provided work or service).
 It is a good idea to see a lawyer before you sign any publishing contract so that you can get the best deal possible, and understand what exactly is going to happen to your copyrights.

 This article was written by Ryan Ottley-Booth @ Music Gateway